Watch this space for information about the expanded Future of Legal Education and Training Conference 2019, which will take place in May next year.

 The Legal Cheek Future of Legal Education and Training Conference took place on Wednesday 23 May 2018 at Kings Place, London, against the backdrop of the major changes set to be brought about by the new Solicitors Qualification Exam (SQE).

-Running from 8:30am until 5:30pm, the Conference will feature a combination of TED-style talks, short interactive discussion points, and Question Time-style panel discussions.
+Running from 8:30am until 5:30pm, the Conference featured a combination of TED-style talks, short interactive discussion points, and Question Time-style panel discussions.
 Among the headliners are big name legal academics from the Russell Group, magic circle law firm innovators and founders from the tech start-up world.

-The day-long event is designed to prepare law firm graduate recruitment and learning & development teams for the SQE and other reforms — and to get them thinking creatively about what comes next.
-Bringing together leading individuals across the profession and other industries we hope to generate new ideas that will help shape the future of legal education and training.
+The day-long event was designed to prepare law firm graduate recruitment and learning & development teams for the SQE and other reforms — and to get them thinking creatively about what comes next.
+Bringing together leading individuals across the profession and other industries we hope to have generated new ideas that will help shape the future of legal education and training.

 The Conference is sponsored by BPP University Law School